 - Gain practical skills to help understand how to get the best out of young players

-- Receive take home strategies, including a copy of workshop slides and a range of appropriate positive coaching resources
+- Receive take home strategies, including a range of appropriate positive coaching resources

-- Be given a Youthsafe session which coaches can use with their young players around managing risk in sport.
+- Be given a Youthsafe session plan that coaches can deliver to their young players around managing risk in sport.

 Workshops for young sports players – Stay in the Game

-A presentation about risk and the consequences of risk as a sports person.
+A presentation about risk and the consequences of risk as a young athlete.

-It is a facilitated discussion involving young athletes in exploring the concept of risk, related consequences and strategies for making safer choices so young people can play the game they love.
+Stay in the Game is a facilitated discussion involving young athletes in exploring the concept of risk, related consequences and strategies for making safer choices so young people can keep playing the game they love.

 Youthsafe’s ‘Stay in the Game’ sessions get our young players to develop meaningful strategies to help them stay safe, on and off the field.